-In sum, the loss of the seller's knowledge, skill or experience, traditionally viewed by courts as a component of the seller's personal goodwill, will have no effect on business profits provided that the seller's historical compensation is normalized to a level that matches the seller's level of knowledge, skill and experience, so that a suitable replacement employee can be hired at the same compensation level.
-However, the loss to the business which results from termination of personal relationships between the seller and suppliers, customers, and sources of future business, cannot be erased by hiring a new employee with equivalent knowledge, skill and experience, because the new employee will have none of these personal relationships.
+In sum, the loss of the seller's knowledge, skill or experience, traditionally viewed by courts as a component of the seller's personal goodwill, will have no effect on business profits provided that the seller's historical compensation is normalized to a level that matches the seller's level of knowledge, skill and experience, so that a suitable replacement employee can be hired at the normalized compensation level.
+However, the loss to the business which results from termination of personal relationships between the seller and co-owners, employees, suppliers, customers, and sources of future business, cannot be erased by hiring a new employee with equivalent knowledge, skill and experience, because the new employee will have none of these personal relationships.
 This loss of relationships must be gauged separately, by projecting the increased cost and lost revenue that the business will suffer because those historical ties have been severed.
 And the business may suffer a loss arising from the seller's mere departure, even if the seller does not compete.
-One the other hand, if the seller does compete, the losses occasioned by the seller's departure may be subsumed in the losses occasioned by the seller's competing.
+One the other hand, if the seller does compete, the losses occasioned by the seller's departure may be mostly subsumed in the losses occasioned by the seller's competing.

 4. Pulling Identifiable Intangibles Out of Residual Goodwill.
 The lawyer and business valuator should account for intangible assets separately from residual goodwill, where possible.
 Not only may the capitalization rates for different intangible assets be different, depending on the longevity and risk of the asset, but also identifiable intangible assets of the business are transferrable with the business, and thus are not part of personal goodwill.
-The accounting profession is going to have to lead the legal profession in this effort to pull recognized intangible rights out of residual goodwill, because appellate courts are still quoting a 138 year old mercantile definition of goodwill, and citing components of goodwill that prevailed before the onset of telecommunications, the automobile, the airplane, and personal computers.
+The accounting profession is going to have to lead the legal profession in this effort to pull recognized intangible rights out of residual goodwill, because many appellate courts are still quoting a 138 year old mercantile definition of goodwill, and citing components of goodwill that prevailed before the onset of telecommunications, the automobile, the airplane, personal computers, and worldwide price competition.
 This is not to say that the accounting profession has fully adjusted to the "new economy" where intangibles are an important source of wealth.
-FASB now says to report intangible rights that are separable from goodwill when such rights are purchased, but not when such rights result from selfinvestment.
-There may be a reluctance to treat expenditures on self-created intangibles as investments and not expenses, since that would increase current earnings (and bonuses and stock options based on improved earnings) and management could engage in subjective assessments of self-created intangible assets that would be even more difficult to prosecute than the Byzantine complexity of Enron accounting.
+FASB now says to report intangible rights that are separable from goodwill when such rights are purchased, but not when such rights result from self-investment.
+There may be an unstated reluctance to treat expenditures on self-created intangibles as capital investments and not expenses, since that would increase current earnings (and bonuses and stock options based on improved earnings) and would be hard to police.
 But until self-created intangible assets are recognized as assets and included on the balance sheet, the balance sheet will continue to be of little use in valuing a business, and the entity value derived by business valuators from the normalized income statement, in conjunction with a cap rate or income multiplier, will continue to reflect value in excess of recognized assets, which people will continue to call "goodwill," which some courts will continue to say is not divisible upon divorce.